Karnali River Rafting

 Adventures in Nepal don't get much better than the Karnali River Rafting.
 Nepal's longest and largest river, the Karnali, begins its life near to Tibet’s holy Mount Kailash.
 It carves its way through the Tibetan plateau and through the Himalaya into Nepal’s lush western forests.
 After the snow melt this river becomes a raging torrent with huge rapids which offers brilliant rafting and kayaking.
 A highlight is the 7km long gorge which is one long raging rapid that sucks you in one end and spits you out the other (in one piece!).
 This is one of the Nepal’s must do rivers.

-Not only is the river a gem for its white water, but it’s course travels through a relatively unpopulated area.
+Not only is the river a gem for its white water, but it’s course travels through a relatively underpopulated area.
 A true remote expedition.
 Filled with pristine jungle allowing the paddler good chances of viewing the abundant wildlife like deer, leopards, tiger, jackals, mongoose, monkeys and small brown bears.
 Although the river is remote, the bus ride and short trek to the start point is pleasant and extremely scenic making it a worth while all round trip.
 If your looking for an adventure then it's got to be Karnali River Rafting!

 Rafters need no previous experience to raft the Karnali.
 Everybody is welcome to come and experience Nepal's river life.